pytorch/serve/docs/server.md

 torchserve --start --model-store /models --models resnet-18=resnet-18.mar squeezenet=squeezenet_v1.1.mar
 ```

-If you don't have the model files locally, then you can call TS using URLs to the model files.
+If you don't have the model files locally, then you can call TorchServe using URLs to the model files.

 ```bash
 torchserve --models resnet=https://<s3_path>/resnet-18.mar squeezenet=https://<s3_path>/squeezenet_v1.1.mar